About this listing

 An English basement like no other...this one has a to-die-for kitchen and a cavernous walk-in closet that others would consider a separate bedroom.
 The apartment's one bedroom has a queen-sized bed plus a home office nook with a large antique oak desk and chair.
 We recently added a daybed (twin-sized) that has a pop-up trundle (also twin-sized) in the bedroom.
 The daybed and trundle are not shown in the photos.
-The living room has a Jennifer sofa that converts to a full-sized (double) bed that sleeps two extra people, and for parties of more than 6 people, one twin (single) or queen-sized airbed will be provided.
+The living room has a Jennifer sofa that converts to a full-sized (double) bed that sleeps two extra people.
+The pop-up trundle can be difficult to access since we must move the large desk to make room for it.
+So we also offer an airbed for the sixth person if the guest would prefer that.
 We have a pack 'n play available for families who need one.

 Includes bed linens, bath towels, and a fully-equipped kitchen, down to the coffee pot, crock pot and George Foreman grill (plus gas and charcoal grills and an electric smoker are available for your use outside.)
 WIFI is strong and the flatscreen TV provides cable and DVD viewing.
 Cleaning supplies and hand soap are provided, but please bring whatever toiletries you want to use in the shower or bathtub.